harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 only at runtime can be made available at compile time.
 For example, `Integer` type tells us that a value of its type will be an integer.
 But whether a variable of that type would be a positive or negative number, or zero can only be determined at runtime.
-With dependent type, we can define types such as "positive integers that are multiples of three" or "odd integers greater than -50 and less than 9953".
+With dependent type, we can define more precise types such as "positive integers that are multiples of three" or "odd integers greater than -50 and less than 9953".
 We've already seen the `Vect n String` type, which represents "lists of n String items".
-Because such information is guaranteed by type system at compile time, we never have to worry about unexpected values.
+Because such information is guaranteed by the type system at compile time, we never have to worry about unexpected values.

 Second, description about what constitutes a valid program can be represented in the type system.
 For example, in the context of bank transactions, we can